 As General Motors and other automakers faced strikes and sit-downs throughout the Thirties, the Legion furnished scabs and strikebreakers.
 The Legion’s luckier victims received beatings and floggings; others were murdered, usually dragged off into the night for gangland-style executions.
 At their boldest, the Legion fired bullets into strikers’ homes, burned down farmhouses and bombed labor camps and union meeting houses.
 On one occasion, failing to locate a striker marked for execution, a Legion hit squad randomly murdered Silas Coleman, a black steelworker, because their leader wanted to see “what it felt like to kill a nigger.”

 Many “respectable” Americans condoned, shielded or actively supported the Legion’s reign of terror.
 Harry Anderson, a General Motors executive, advised a southern colleague that “maybe you could use a little Black Legion down in your country” to deal with blacks and recalcitrant workers.
 When Michigan officials petitioned Attorney General Homer Cummings for assistance, Cummings demurred, on the grounds that “no federal law had been violated.”
 A Wayne County prosecutor, Duncan McCrea, also refused to investigate the group; soon the Detroit Free Press ran an expose showing that McCrea was himself a high-ranking Legionnaire.

-The Legion’s actions became increasingly, even arrogantly bold, expressing ambitions far beyond strikebreaking and midnight murders.
+The Legion’s actions became increasingly, even arrogantly bold, its leaders expressing ambitions far beyond strikebreaking and midnight murders.
 In January 1936, Virgil Effinger addressed a conclave of subordinates promising a coup d’etat before year’s end.
 “They did it in Russia with 30,000 men and we are stronger than that here in the United States,” he vowed.
 In preparation, Effinger’s men began stockpiling arms and stepped up harassment of its enemies, from laborers and progressives to nosy journalists; one Legion captain offered a $400 bounty for the assassination of Ecorse’s Mayor William Voisine, a Catholic.
 Even Father Coughlin, who shared most of their prejudices, became a potential target through his Catholicism.
 Finally, the murder of Charles Poole in May 1936 exposed the Legion to public scrutiny which proved their undoing.